 This tells us that we cannot count on yesterday’s closing figures to calculate expected returns for today.

 But a 25% annual return?
 Who would be unhappy with that?
 And the company?You need to login to view the rest of the content.
 Please Login.
 Not a Member?
-You can now sign up for a one-month free trial membership.
+You can now sign up for $12 for a one-year membership.
 Join Us